 The City of La Puente believes protecting our waterways is part of maintaining a beautiful city.
 La Puente is located in the Upper San Gabriel River watershed.
 Rainfall and runoff flow from watersheds to local storm drains, creeks, and the Pacific Ocean without being treated.
-It is important to keep our watersheds clean to ensure beautiful, health, and safe rivers and beaches
+It is vital to keep our watersheds clean to ensure beautiful, healthy, and safe rivers and beaches.

-Storm water is runoff from rainfall that drains through natural and urban areas.
-Storm water flows into storm drains, through creeks, and eventually into the ocean and can pick up urban pollutants along the way.
-The City has a National Pollutant Discharge Elimination System (NPDES) permit in which the City must take many measures to prevent storm water pollution.
-The permit contains multiple programs that are implemented by the City: public outreach, illicit discharge and illicit connection elimination, development planning, development construction, commercial and industrial facilities inspections, and public agency activities.
-With the implementation of these programs, the City can achieve water-quality standards as enforced by the Regional Water Quality Control Board – Los Angeles.
+Stormwater is runoff from rainfall that drains through natural and urban areas.
+Stormwater flows into storm drains, through creeks, and eventually into the ocean and can pick up urban pollutants along the way.
+The City has a National Pollutant Discharge Elimination System (NPDES) permit in which the City must take many measures to prevent stormwater pollution.
+The permit contains multiple programs that the City implements: public outreach, illicit discharge, illicit connection elimination, development planning, development construction, commercial and industrial facilities inspections, and public agency activities.
+With these programs’ implementation, the City can achieve water-quality standards as enforced by the Regional Water Quality Control Board – Los Angeles.

 Be aware of these household pollutants and how you can prevent storm water pollution: